Raphael-Boichot/The-TinyGB-Printer/README.md

 **It supports all printing modes of all games compatible with the Game Boy Printer (with all possible protocol tricks like double speed, compression, custom palette, break command, arbitrary lenght printing, etc.).** So yes, all Pokémons, Link's Awakening DX, Super Mario Bros Deluxe, Game Boy Camera, all work plus dozens of other ones.

 This emulator of course works with any genuine model of Game Boy (DMG, GBC, GBP, GBA).
 Compatibility was also confirmed with the [GB Boy Colour](https://github.com/Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR).
-It was however reported as **not compatible with the Analogue Pocket.**

 You can copy, modify, or improve it as you wish, all sources are provided. **Just respect the license and the dedication of the authors**.
 In very brief, don't forget to cite Brian KHUU (emulator/parser part) and Raphaël BOICHOT (hardware/decoder part) as authors and give a link to this repository.